Lucky-TB/lumely/TEACHABLE_MACHINE_SETUP.md

 # Teachable Machine Integration Setup

-This guide explains how to integrate your Google Teachable Machine eye model with the Lumely app.
+This guide explains how to integrate your Google Teachable Machine models with the Lumely app for different body parts (skin, face, ears, eyes, and teeth).

 ## Prerequisites

-1. A trained Teachable Machine model for eye health classification
+1. Trained Teachable Machine models for the body parts you want to support (skin, face, ears, eyes, teeth)
 2. Firebase project with Storage enabled
-3. Environment variables configured
+3. Environment variables configured for each body part

 ## Step 1: Export Your Teachable Machine Model